About Cost in Web Development

 Yet, there’s more.
 There’s hidden cost, or secondary cost.
 That’s the price we pay for everything else that’s coming with what we bought, as well as the price of everything we can’t do anymore.
 For example, we buy a license for a content management system.
 But implied and not clear at first are cost for implementation, training, documentation, maintenance, &c.
 And using another system, possibly cheaper or with more relevant features, may now be off the table.
 That’s lost opportunity, or opportunity cost.

 There’s the known cost in terms of what we’d spend to solve a problem.
 That’s the cost of solution.
 But we do better comparing it to the cost of the problem to get an idea of whether we actually want to invest in the solution.
 Sometimes the solution costs more than the problem.
-That’s a pill perfectionists swallow, a lot.
+That’s a pill perfectionists swallow, frequently.
 So when we face a recurring manual task we may first calculate how much that task, the problem, costs us.
 And then we look at how much automating the task, the solution, would cost.
 A task that requires two minutes every week may not be worth spending several tens of thousands of dollars to automate.

 And then there’s cost in terms of comparative cost.
 Personally, I’ve found myself saying “we shouldn’t do this because it’s expensive” a lot.
 That “expensive” has rarely meant high-priced.
 It had to be seen as comparative, “more expensive.”
-In a code scenario let’s think of solving a styling problem by inserting extra markup instead of accepting additional complexity in the style sheet (although you already know that getting the markup right is important).
+In a code scenario let’s think of solving a styling problem by inserting extra markup instead of accepting additional complexity in the style sheet (although you already know that getting the markup right is most important).
 That solution could turn out expensive not absolutely, as inserting that extra markup might only require a few seconds, but relatively because it would require every team member to know about the new constraint, because it would require being done many more times, and because overall it would be more work.

 We realize that the solutions we’re working on and our actions have a cost.
 But we need to go beyond “primary” cost.
 Senior web developers should also have an understanding of the cost of problem, be able to spot hidden cost, and recognize the cost implications of alternative solutions.
 Doing so enables us to make smarter decisions.
 Not just in web development.
 Cost is an interesting topic.